Floriannue/CORApy/readme.md

  ```powershell
   function-call > output.txt
  ```
+ - if there is an error find the source and compare against matlab.
+Do not use any cheap workarounds or simplifications!
+Always find and adress the route cause.
+ - Read the folder to see which files are there and read the files before you try to change them

 ## Translation Workflow must include but not limited to

+### 0. **Check what is already done**

 ### 1. **Dependency Analysis**
 Identify dependencies like inheritance.